STUDYANDEXAM

 Main Verb & Helping Verb (Auxiliary Verb)

 The main verb expresses an action and conveys the core meaning of that action, e.g., eat, write, buy, wash.
 These verbs provide the principal information about the nature of an action.
-For instance, the verb eat means the act of chewing and swallowing food.
+For instance, the verb eat denotes the act of chewing and swallowing food.

 Examples of auxiliary verbs: is, are, was, were, has, had, will, etc.